 - Depending on what you already know about post-secondary education, the advisor will cover everything from career research activities to long-term planning for graduate studies.

 - After you leave, the advisor will make detailed notes on your student file.
 When you return, the advisor will remember what you discussed in the past, or you can see a new advisor and he/she will be able to pick up where the other advisor left off.

 Group career advising sessions are available to current and prospective Lethbridge College students.
 These two-part sessions assist you in identifying your career goals and developing effective strategies for achieving career satisfaction and success.
 During the first session, you complete an online interest inventory.
 In your second session, you meet one-on-one with an advisor to go over your assessment and results and to look at your options.

 Individual career advising sessions are also available in two-part sessions.
 The first session typically takes about 20 minutes as you complete a career assessment.
 A second session is scheduled for another day to review your results with an advisor, which typically takes an hour.

-To check the dates and register for Career Advising sessions, please click here.
+Check the dates and register for Career Advising sessions:

 All career advising sessions are free.
 However, career assessments cost $15.75 including GST.

 A career assessment is the first step in the career planning process.
 There are four online career information and assessments are available through Lethbridge College: